Lina-Gerontogianni/Dates-Fruit-classification---PyTorch/README.md

 A [kaggle](https://www.kaggle.com/datasets/muratkokludataset/date-fruit-datasets) dataset concerning 34 characteristics of 718 dates fruit of seven different types.

 For the prediction of the dates' type, an Artificial Neural Network (ANN) is employed with two hidden layers.
-The test accuracy is 93.9% (higher than the cited paper in [here](https://www.kaggle.com/datasets/muratkokludataset/date-fruit-datasets)) whereas the CPU training time is only a few seconds (< 3 secs in an Apple M1 Pro device).
+The test accuracy is 93.9% (higher than the cited paper in [here](https://www.kaggle.com/datasets/muratkokludataset/date-fruit-datasets)) whereas the CPU training time is only a few seconds.

 The plots of the training/testing loss and accuracy can be found inside the image folder, while the script is named as *Dates_fruit.py*.

 Here are the results of the:
 - training process
 - the training time
-- the correctly classified dates per date type (DEGLET seems to be harder to distinguish -85% compared to the rest types, like SAFAVI which is 100% correctly classified)**
+- the correctly classified dates per date type (ROTANA seems to be harder to distinguish -85.71 % compared to the rest types, like SAFAVI which is 100% correctly classified)**
 - the test accuracy

 ```